Introduction to Stereotactic Radiation (Radiosurgery / SRS)

 Although stereotactic radiation involves fewer fractions, the radiation dose delivered during each fraction is much higher than conventional radiation in order to achieve the same biological effect.
 Since the dose of radiation to that single point is high, the radiation oncologist must very precisely target the lesion's/tumor's location.
 In order to do this, stereotactic radiotherapy functions like a magnifying glass, delivering radiation from different angles to focus the radiation at one small point where the beams converge.
 The use of multiple unique beam angles limits dose to normal tissues as the beams enter and results in a very sharp radiation dose fall-off around the tumor.
 The sharp fall-off allows for decreased radiation dose to the surrounding normal tissue.
 In order for the radiation dose to adequately conform around the tumor, the size and shape of the tumor are important.
-Additionally, because high doses of radiation are used, the location of the tumor (i.e. not bordering critical, sensitive, normal structures) may impact whether SBRT is a viable treatment option.
+Additionally, because high doses of radiation are used, the location of the tumor may impact whether SBRT is a viable treatment option.
+For example, SBRT may not be safe if a tumor is bordering or touching a critical, sensitive, normal structure.
 Due to the strict criteria for size, shape and location of the tumor, SBRT can only be used in select cases.

 The biologic mechanism for killing cancer cells is different in stereotactic radiation and conventional radiation.
 Conventional radiation damages the DNA of cancer cells to prevent them from replicating and multiplying.
 By using different biologic mechanisms to cause cancer cell death, including DNA and blood vessel damage, stereotactic radiation is often used to treat cancers that have been considered to be less responsive to conventional radiation, such as melanoma, renal cell carcinoma and sarcoma.
 However, because SBRT is a relatively newer technology, the long term side effects of SBRT are not well known or understood.